-(1) Based on information contained in Amendment No. 6 to Schedule 13G filed with the SEC by BlackRock, Inc. on January 25, 2016, BlackRock, Inc. has sole voting power with respect to 2,321,032 shares and sole dispositive power with respect to 2,393,797 shares.

-(2) Based on information contained in Amendment No. 7 to Schedule 13G filed with the SEC by Dimensional Fund Advisors LP on February 9, 2016, Dimensional Fund Advisors LP beneficially owns 2,192,679 shares of Common Stock and has sole voting power with respect to 2,107,585 shares and sole dispositive power with respect to 2,192,679 shares.
+- (1) Based on information contained in Amendment No. 8 to Schedule 13G filed with the SEC by BlackRock, Inc. on January 12, 2017, BlackRock, Inc. has sole voting power with respect to 3,239,313 shares of Common Stock and sole dispositive power with respect to 3,324,850 shares. - (2) Based on information contained in Amendment No. 7 to Schedule 13G filed with the SEC by Dimensional Fund Advisors LP on February 9, 2017, Dimensional Fund Advisors LP has sole voting power with respect to 2,102,885 shares of Common Stock and sole dispositive power with respect to 2,176,259 shares.

-- (3) Based on information contained in Amendment No. 4 to Schedule 13G filed with the SEC by The Vanguard Group, Inc. ("Vanguard") on February 10, 2016, Vanguard has sole voting power with respect to 40,669 shares of Common Stock, shared voting power with respect to 3,000 shares of Common Stock, sole dispositive power with respect to 1,805,334 shares of Common Stock and shared dispositive power with respect to 42,269 shares of Common Stock. - (4) Includes RSUs that are (i) scheduled to vest within 60 days after February 29, 2016, (ii) vested but deferred (and payable on a separation from service with the Company), or (iii) vested but unsettled either due to the Director's or Named Executive Officer's eligibility for normal retirement or early retirement pursuant to the award agreement under which the award was granted as follows:
+- (3) Based on information contained in Amendment No. 5 to Schedule 13G filed with the SEC by The Vanguard Group, Inc. ("Vanguard") on February 9, 2017, Vanguard has sole voting power with respect to 29,575 shares of Common Stock, shared voting power with respect to 4,400 shares, sole dispositive power with respect to 1,976,679 shares and shared dispositive power with respect to 32,499 shares. - (4) Based on information contained in the Schedule 13G filed with the SEC by JPMorgan Chase & Co. on January 23, 2017, JPMorgan Chase & Co. has sole voting power with respect to 1,685,167 shares of Common Stock and sole dispositive power with respect to 1,964,162 shares. - (5) Includes RSUs that are (i) scheduled to vest within 60 days after March 6, 2017, (ii) vested but deferred (and payable on a separation from service with the Company), or (iii) vested but unsettled either due to the Director's or Named Executive Officer's eligibility for normal retirement or early retirement pursuant to the award agreement under which the award was granted as follows: